dan-farmer/ssm-patching-setup/README.md

 1. [AWS Environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#environment-variable-configuration)
 1. [AWS Credentials file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#shared-credentials-file)
 1. [AWS Config file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#aws-config-file)

+### Baseline File
+A JSON-formatted file containing the properties of the baseline to create is required.
+See the [baselines](baselines) directory for samples/examples.

 ### Week
 It's important to note that the week is specified as (for example) 'the second week of the month' and not 'the second full week'; That is to say, the Maintenance Window schedule is specified as 'the second Tuesday of the month' and not 'the Tuesday of the second full week of the month'.